 The mission of Presence of Mann Ltd is to provide a welcoming and enjoyable experience to all our customers, whilst promoting Manx artisans.

 In fulfilling our mission, Presence of Mann Ltd, The Manx Tartan Shop & MostlyManx strives at all times to provide our services in a way that respects the dignity and independence of people with disabilities.
 We are also committed to giving people with disabilities the same opportunity to access our goods and services and allowing them to benefit from the same standard of service as other customers.
 We are committed to developing customer service policies that respect and promote the dignity and independence of people with disabilities.
+Although our shops are challenging for anyone with mobility issues, we always help in anyway we can.

 We will communicate with our customers who have disabilities in ways that take into account their disability.